 When the economy gets bad, most of us are unhappy.
 We are stressed, and we worry about what’s going to happen.
 We start doubting ourselves and our ability to achieve our goals.

 We have to learn to determine our emotional strengths.
-This is important because we don’t have to be an expertexperts in everye have to identify our strengths and weaknesses.
+This is important because we don’t have to be experts to identify our strengths and weaknesses.

 I know this sounds very simplistic, but it’s pretty effective.
 If you’re a developer, you may be good at coding.
 You may be a great writer.
 You may have a knack for graphic design or even copywriting.